 Don’t allow smoking in your home or around you.

 Learn to use a peak flow meter.
-This device helps you check how well your condition is controlled, and it can help you determine whether you need medical treatment.
+This device helps you check how well your condition is controlled.
+It can help you know whether you need medical treatment.

-Reduce indoor humidity to less than 50% in your home.
+Lower indoor humidity in your home to less than 50%.
 Dehumidifiers or air conditioners can help you do this.

 Get a flu shot every year.

-Get pneumonia shots.
+Get a pneumonia shot.
 Talk with your healthcare provider about which shots are right for you.

 Cover your nose and mouth with a scarf on cold or windy days.

-Talk to your healthcare provider if you are taking a lot of your medicine.
-Overuse of bronchodilators could mean that your asthma isn’t being controlled properly.
+Talk with your healthcare provider if you are taking a lot of your medicine.
+Using too much of the medicine could mean that your asthma isn’t being controlled properly.
 Your healthcare provider will help find the prescription that is right for you.